helix-collective/hx-deploy-tool/docs/userguide/1-welcome/1-introduction.md

-# Welcome
+# Introduction

-This user guide is aimed at end users who would like to use [camus2](https://github.com/helix-collective/hx-deploy-tool/releases) to manage their deployments with a simple tool rather than authoring and maintaining scripts
-If you would like to read developer documentation and source code, you can find it [here](https://github.com/helix-collective/hx-deploy-tool)
+## Quick start
+Grab the latest release from [camus2](https://github.com/helix-collective/hx-deploy-tool/releases) gitub, and have a look at the minimum requirements, and you are good to go!

-If you are looking for a tl/dr cookbook example using the tool, follow the link to our [simple example page](https://helix-collective.github.io/hx-deploy-tool/docs/userguide/simple-example), the [proxy example](https://helix-collective.github.io/hx-deploy-tool/docs/userguide/proxy-example) or, jump to our userguide [Index](https://helix-collective.github.io/hx-deploy-tool/docs/1-user-guide.html)
+If you are looking for a tl/dr cookbook example using camus2, follow the link to our [simple example page](/hx-deploy-tool/docs/userguide/2-stepbystepexamples/1-basic-example), the [proxy example](/hx-deploy-tool/docs/userguide/2-stepbystepexamples/2-proxy-example) or, jump to our userguide [Index](/hx-deploy-tool/index.html) for more

-## What is camus2

-Camus2 (pronounced cahmu tu) is a small yet versatile tool to automate the annoying bits of deployment, making it more likely engineers do deployments right(tm) and make deployments a joy.
-Can work with any deployment scripts ('bare metal') and designed to work well with docker in aws.
-It pulls config and release zip files from various sources (eg. local or S3), unpacks into versioned directories, and runs commands to start, stop, and expose them as required.

 ## Why use camus2